INSTRUCTORS

 Paloma Rodriguez

 Paloma has been teaching with the Mendocino Ballet for the last few years.
 Her joy and enthusiasm for dance and creative movement is contagious.
-She also collaborates with the Dance program at Mendocino College and has a passion for dance theatre .
+She also collaborates with the dance program at Mendocino College and has a passion for dance theatre .
 She has choreographed several works for both film and stage on dancers in the college program and dancers here at the Mendocino Ballet.

 STUDENT TEACHERS